Recep İvedik 5

-Recep İvedik 5 It is a Turk8ish comedy film, directed by Togan Gökbakar and written by Şahan Gökbakar.
+Recep İvedik 5 is a 2017 Turkish comedy film, directed by Togan Gökbakar and written by Şahan Gökbakar.
 It is the fifth film in the Recep İvedik film series.
 The film stars Şahan Gökbakar, Orkan Varan and Deniz Ceylan.
 The movie was released on February 16, 2017.
-The production of the film, which was shot in Istanbul, Antalya and Skopje, is Laundry Film.
+The production of the film, which was shot in Istanbul, Antalya and Skopje, is Çamaşırhane Film.
 The film was watched by 7.4 million people in Turkey and earned ₺85.9 million, making it one of the country's most watched and highest-grossing films.

 Storyline

-During his visit of condolence to Ismet's funeral, Recep Ivedik feels sorry about Ismet's remaining family members due to his latest unfinished job contract which would cause hard financial situation for the family.
-Therefore, Recep decides to finish Ismet's last job by replacing himself as a bus driver and to transport group of athletes.
-Although Recep and his accompanying friend Nurullah were expecting this could be a short trip, they learn that it is not because they have to transport young national athletes to sports organization in a foreign country.
+During his visit of condolence to İsmet's funeral, Recep İvedik feels sorry about İsmet's remaining family members due to his latest unfinished job contract which would cause hard financial situation for the family.
+Therefore, Recep decides to finish İsmet's last job by replacing himself as a bus driver and to transport group of athletes.
+Although Recep and his accompanying friend Nurullah were expecting this could be a short trip, they learn that it is not because they have to transport young national athletes to sports organization in Skopje, North Macedonia.
 This becomes the beginning for them to have irreversible adventure.
 When they are on the road, unfortunate things happen and crisis appears for the team.
-Recep, who believes only in victory, takes control of the situation and develops his own methods in order to make the team successful while he face with all funny events.
-With his own unique comedy, Recep Ivedik continues his adventure in this fifth story.
+Recep, who believes only in victory, takes control of the situation and develops his own methods in order to make the team successful while he faces funny events.
+With his own unique comedy, Recep İvedik continues his adventure in this fifth story.